 I’m a native of central Maine and grew up on a small farm.
 My husband, Jim, and I lived in his home state, Oregon, for a while after we were married, but decided to move back to Maine and be near my family.
 We lived in Clinton, Maine for more than 32 years.
 In May, 2010, we moved to western Kentucky.

 Our six children were all home-schooled.
 The exception was that our two youngest took their final year at a Christian school.
-We have ten gorgeous, brilliant grandchildren. 🙂 Right now we also have two cats and a horse.
+We have ten gorgeous, brilliant grandchildren. 🙂 Right now we also have two cats, one naughty and one nice.

 I’ve always loved reading, history, and horses.
 I took a vocational course in horseshoeing after earning a bachelor’s degree in history.
 I don’t shoe horses anymore, but the experience has come in handy in writing several of my books.